bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 With fresh snow and more snow in the forecast, it didn't look promising for a day of scrambling in the mountains.
 My choice of trips made it even less promising: a canyon off of Jura Creek appeared too rugged for scrambling, but the only way to find out was go there.
 Given the terrain, snow, and bad weather, I expected we would be forced to turn back before getting far.

 After hiking up Jura Creek for two hours, we headed up the side canyon.
 It was snowing lightly so visibility was poor.
 After travelling a short way, we could see that the left slope could be ascended along the base of a cliff.
-It turned out to be steeper than it appeared, and there was plenty of scree to endure, but eventually we found ourselves on a col between two unnamed points south of Hassel Castle.
+It turned out to be steeper than it appeared, and there was plenty of scree to endure, but eventually we found ourselves on a col between Boathouse Peak and the south end of Hassel Castle.
 We continued along the ridge-like col until we were forced to turn back because of a drop-off.
-On the way back, we found some good scree that quickly took us to the canoyon bottom.
+On the way back, we found some good scree that quickly took us to the canyon bottom.

-Although we didn't reach a summit, at least we had the satisfaction of reaching a col that offered some views.
+Although we didn't reach a summit, climbing was easier than expected, and we reached a ridge that offered some views.

 Going up the false fault on Jura Creek